PeoplePerHour is an online freelance platform that empowers people across the globe with the ability to monetize their skills.

 - Ensure that your profile picture and bio isn’t too generic.
 You want to stand out from the other freelancers whilst appearing as friendly and professional as you can.

-- Follow up with clients shortly after the work has been completed to ensure the service delivered as expected and to enquire regarding opportunities for follow up work.
+- Follow up with clients shortly after the work has been completed to ensure the service delivered as expected and to inquire regarding opportunities for follow up work.

 Hourlies differ from proposals primarily due to the open market dynamics which mean that all pricing & job-specification information is publically available to both potential buyers & rival sellers.